joshjennings98/joshjennings98.github.io/markdown/fsharp-neural-network.md

 ## Bugs

 Be careful with the chosen parameters.
-The networks can die easily if the chosen parameters cause weigths to overflow and become NaN, alternatively the network won't learn the data set correctly.
+The networks can die easily if the chosen parameters cause weigths to overflow and become NaN, alternatively the network won’t learn the data set correctly.

 ## GitHub Repository

-The full project can be viewed on [GitHub.](https://github.com/joshjennings98/fsharp-neural-network)
+The full project can be viewed on [GitHub](https://github.com/joshjennings98/fsharp-neural-network).